cjneely10/MetaSanity/README.md

-# MetaSanity
+# MetaSanity v1.1

 ## About

-**MetaSanity v1.1** is a wrapper-script for genome/metagenome evaluation tasks.
-This script will run common evaluation and annotation programs and create a `BioMetaDB` project with the integrated results.

-This wrapper script was built using the `luigi` Python package.

-MetaSanity provides a unified workflow for genome assessment and functional annotation that combines all outputs into a single queryable database – all within an easily distributed Docker image.
+**MetaSanity v1.1** provides a unified workflow for genome assessment and functional annotation that combines all outputs into a single queryable database – all within an easily distributed Docker image.

 ### [PhyloSanity](PhyloSanity.md)